Whirlpool Facts and Myths

 What gives whirlpools their vortex shape?

 As the water spins and accelerates, the centrifugal force tries to force it to the outside.
-Of course, it is contained by the rocks or other naturally-occuring obstructions, so it cannot "fly out" of the natural funnel.
+Of course, it is contained by the rocks or other naturally-occurring obstructions, so it cannot "fly out" of the natural funnel.
 Water is heavier than air, so the center of the vortex creates a column of air which is simply the vacancy caused by the water being forced to the side.

 Can a whirlpool suck a boat or ship into it?

 It is merely a matter of size.
 If the maelstrom is large enough and the boat or other object is small enough, the object will be drawn down through the vortex along with the water.
 It is understandable then, that fables exist about large ships being sucked down and eaten up by giant whirlpools, but actual documented cases that we would consider trustworthy do not exist.
 On the other hand, you wouldn't want to try to paddle through a large whirlpool in a row boat.
 Even small whirlpools are VERY powerful.
 While it may not suck a human being down into it, it is very likely that even an Olympic swimmer would soon tire trying to avoid it, and then risk drowning.
-So NEVER try to challenge a naturally occuring whirlpool in a stream or river.
+So NEVER try to challenge a naturally occurring whirlpool in a stream or river.

 Have you ever heard that water goes down a drain in different directions in the northern and southern hemisphere?
 Is it truth or myth?